Zetland Hall

-The original Zetland Hall
+The original Zetland Hall - Bungalow

-The original Zetland Hall, fondly referred to as The Bungalow, was the second meeting hall of the Freemasons in Hong Kong.
-It was built in 1865 and destroyed by an American air raid in 1944, during the Japanese occupation of Hong Kong.
+The original Zetland Hall, fondly referred to as The Bungalow, was the first meeting hall of the Freemasons in Hong Kong.
+It was established in the Inland Lot 34.

+The second Zetland Hall was built in 1865 and destroyed by an American air raid in 1944, during the Japanese occupation of Hong Kong.

 The building was located at the upper junction of Zetland Street and Ice House Street, where a Hong Kong Electric sub-station stands today.
 The building was designed by the Surveyor-General, Charles St George Cleverly, who also designed Government House.
 The building took its name from Zetland Lodge No. 525, the Masonic lodge that built it, and that was itself named for Thomas Dundas, 2nd Earl of Zetland, Grand Master of the United Grand Lodge of England from 1844 to 1870.

 Zetland Lodge remained in use until the Second World War when it was severely damaged during an air raid.

-Second Zetland Hall
+Third Zetland Hall

+In the meeting on 7th July 1947, the Zetland Hall Trustee decided to sell the land of second generation Zetland Hall, i.e. Inland Lot 1875, to Hong Kong Electric & Co. by HK$900,000.
+In the same meeting, the Trustee decided to buy the Inland Lot 1875, the land which established a Hotel called St. George's House, with the cost HK$125,000.

+In May 1949, the land transaction was logged in the Land Registry of Hong Kong Government.

+On April 27, 1949, Legislative Council member Hon D. F. Landale proposed, with member Sir Tsun-nin Chau seconding, to amend the 1922 "Zetland Hall Trustees Incorporation Ordinance."
+The "purposes and reasons" are as follows: